 This is why we propose Bled for a location of the council meeting.

-On the next day, 5th July 2020, a coach will be organized for participants to escort them to Portorož, where the congress will be held.
+On the next day, 5th July 2020, a coach will be organised for participants to escort them to Portorož, where the congress will be held.

 We expect 70 guests to attend the council meeting.

-The meeting will be organized in Hotel Kompas Bled, which is distinguished by its broad offer of meeting rooms and business services.
-There are five halls in the hotel, which can suit many various business meetings and the organizing committee believes the Council Meeting will fit nicely into the area.
+The meeting will be organized in Hotel Kompas Bled, which is distinguished by its broad offering of meeting rooms and business services.
+There are five halls in the hotel, which can suit many, various business meetings and the organising committee believes the Council Meeting will fit nicely into the area.

 All of the hotel’s function rooms have natural daylight and are air-conditioned.
 Modern technical equipment supported by on-site technicians enables smooth running of meetings.
-If needed, the hotel offers several facilities, which can be used for mini-meetings if the discussions will be split into smaller groups.
+If needed, the hotel offers several facilities which can be used for mini-meetings if the discussions are split into smaller groups.